Saloni2708/Saloni2708/README.md

 ### Skills
-- Data Analysis: Pandas, NumPy, SQL
+- Data Analysis: Pandas, NumPy, SQL, Python
 - Data Visualization: Matplotlib, Seaborn, Tableau
 - Data Cleaning and Preprocessing
-- Statistical Analysis and Hypothesis Testing
+- Statistical Analysis

 ### Let's Connect!
 I'm always eager to collaborate on exciting data projects or discuss the latest advancements in the world of data analytics.
 Feel free to reach out to me via email at mehta.salony26@gmail.com